What is Nonresident Tuition/Fee Remission?

 How do I apply?

-- Complete the Financial Documentation for Non-resident Fee Remission Application form [link to form]
+- Complete the Financial Documentation for Non-resident Fee Remission Application form

 - Submit the completed form along with all of your financial documentation

 When should I apply?

 Applicants may apply for only one academic year at a time.
 Recommended remission application dates are:

 How will I know if I am approved?

 Applicants will be notified in writing as to the outcome of their application before the 1st day of class for each semester.
 Students are responsible for payment of out-of-state tuition if their application is denied.